The sectoral balances description is given with two equations:

 The error/mistake/blunder of this approach is in the definition of the non-governmental sector and in the definition of total saving and in the absence of total profit and distributed profit.#3

 The accounting error/mistake/blunder is obfuscated by the fact that government and non-government are juxtaposed.
-Thus, the crucial differentiation between business sector and household sector gets lost.
+Thus, the crucial differentiation between the business sector and the household sector gets lost.
 This, in turn, has the effect that the most important magnitude of economics — profit — gets also lost.
-In order to see this one has to go back to the MOST ELEMENTARY configuration, that is, the pure production-consumption economy which consists only of the household and the business sector.#4, #5
+In order to see this one has to go back to the MOST ELEMENTARY configuration, that is, the production-consumption economy which consists alone of the household sector and the business sector.#4, #5

 In this elementary economy three configurations are logically possible: (i) consumption expenditures are equal to wage income C=Yw, (ii) C is less than Yw, (iii) C is greater than Yw.